Colon cancer has an image problem. Rather, colon cancer screening has an image problem.

 Companies choose to make Aflac policies available to increase benefits options without impacting their bottom line.

 This is a brief product overview only.
-Coverage may not be available in all states including but not limited to New York, New Jersey, New Mexico & Virginia.
+Coverage may not be available in all states including but not limited to Delaware, Idaho, New Jersey, New Mexico, New York or Virginia.
 Benefits/premium rates may vary based on plan selected.
 Optional riders are available at an additional cost.
-The policy has limitations and exclusions that may affect benefits payable.
-Refer to the policy for complete details, limitations, and exclusions.
+The policies have limitations and exclusions that may affect benefits payable.
+Refer to the exact policy for complete details, limitations, and exclusions.
 For costs and complete details of the coverage, please contact your local Aflac agent.

 Aflac WWHQ | 1932 Wynnton Road | Columbus, GA 31999